Peter Schenk the Elder

-Life

-The engraver and map publisher Peter Schenk was born in 1660 in Elberfeld.
-He moved to Amsterdam in 1675 and became a student of Gerard Valck specializing in mezzotint.
-Valck was married to Maria Bloteling, the sister of the Amsterdam engraver Abraham Bloteling.
-In 1687, Schenk married Gerard's sister Agatha Valck.
+Biography

+Early life and family

+Peter Schenk the Elder was born in 1660 in Elberfeld, in the Duchy of Berg, now part of Germany.
+Little is known about his early childhood.

+In 1675, at about age 15, he moved to Amsterdam in the Dutch Republic, one of Europe’s leading centres of printmaking and cartography.
+There he trained under the engraver and publisher Gerard Valck, specializing in mezzotint.

+At about age 27, in 1687, Schenk married Agatha Valck, the sister of Gerard Valck.
+They had several children, including three sons, Peter Schenk the Younger, Jan Schenk, and Leonard Schenk.
+His eldest son, Peter Schenk the Younger, later continued his father’s shop in Leipzig.
+His daughter, Maria Schenk, married Leonard Valck, the son of Gerard Valck.

+Career

 In 1694, together with Valck, he bought some of the copperplates of the artdealer and cartographer Johannes Janssonius.
 Along with Valck and Bloteling, he produced prints for the London market, though it is not known if he ever went there with them.

 Until 1700, he lived in the Jordaan, then he moved to Dam Square or to Leipzig, where he opened a shop, selling maps and art.

+Death

 He was a regular visitor to the trade fair Leipziger Messe in Leipzig, where he died.

-He had three sons who became engravers.
-His eldest son Peter Schenk the Younger was also a noted cartographer and art dealer who continued his father's shop in Leipzig.
-His sons Jan and Leonard stayed in Amsterdam and probably continued their father's workshop.
-His daughter Maria married Leonard Valck, the son of Gerard, who continued Gerard's workshop.